mathewbushuru/ProSearchX/docs/README.md

 +-- hooks       # hooks scoped to a specific feature
 |
 +-- layout      # Feature specific layouts containing eg nav, footer
 |
++-- pages       # Pages that will be rendered on corresponding routes
+|
 +-- routes      # route components for a specific feature pages
 |